publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_rule30.md

         (2)

  With Leave.
-A party must obtain leave of court, and the court must grant leave to the extent consistent with Rule 26(b)(2):
+A party must obtain leave of court, and the court must grant leave to the extent consistent with Rule 26(b)(1) and (2):

             (A)